mcandre/hadoop-docs-tutorial/README.md

 # ABOUT

 There are many Hadoop tutorials and textbooks, but none of the code examples seem to actually compile and run.
 This minimal WordCount Hadoop job serves as a minimal example, a sort of Hello World for distributed programming in Hadoop, to help programmers get up and running.
-I learn by example, so I needed to write this and see it run in order to learn more about Hadoop.
+I learn by example, so I needed to write this for myself and see the code actually run in order to start learning Hadoop.

+This code was successfully tested on Mac OS X, due to the relative difficulty of installing Hadoop on any other operating system.
+It's sad, really.
+No one wants to contribute Debian or Chocolatey packages for Hadoop, so installation is always a trial.
+Fortunately, some kind soul submitted a Homebrew formula, so Mac users can simply `brew install hadoop` and get real work done.

 # REQUIREMENTS